theblacktechie/rjsc2026birthday/README.md

 ## What's Inside

 A single self-contained `index.html` file.
 No frameworks.
 No build tools.
 No dependencies to install.
-Everything — HTML, CSS, and JavaScript — lives in one file and loads instantly.
+Everything (HTML, CSS, and JavaScript) lives in one file and loads instantly.

 External resources loaded via CDN:
 - **Google Fonts** Barlow and Barlow Condensed